maxeymr/meanstack_docker/README.md

 The angular app will be running at: http://localhost:4200/ You will be able to add Todo items if the mongodb and express containers are running.

-Angular app running in a browser with 1 todo item added&
+Angular app running in a browser with 1 todo item added

 Press Ctrl+C to stop the running processes (and the three containers will stop).

-## Notes: The following commands are useful with docker compose&
+## Notes: The following commands are useful with docker compose

 ```
 docker-compose ps will list the containers